Dick Wilson (golf course architect): Course architect

 After the war Wilson became a golf course designer in his own right.
 Business was slow at first, but by 1952 it had picked up sufficiently for Wilson to take on an associate, Joe Lee, a 30-year-old graduate of the University of Miami.
 Wilson's style included broad fairways and large greens.
 He gave his bunkers a curvelinear form.
 In the flat country of Florida he developed a style in which putting surfaces were slightly raised, making them more visible and also helping with drainage.
 The axis of the green would be set at a 30% – 45% diagonal to the fairway, with a large bunker guarding the approach.

 Wilson's courses typically included various artificial lakes, largely to provide fill for the elevated tees and greens, but also for the sake of adding challenge.
-His designs reflected the emerging concept that the putting surfaces should be reached by aerial approaches.

 The West Palm Beach Golf Course (1947) is an early example of Wilson's work, a championship course with rolling terrain and elevated greens.
 In 1954 the Deepdale Golf Club bought the W.R.
 Grace estate on Long Island and had a new course designed by Wilson.
 By 1959, when he designed the course for the Cypress Lake Country Club, he was at the peak of his career.
 He was known for his renovation of the Seminole Golf Club course in Juno Beach, Florida, updating Donald Ross's scratchy bunkers and giving them a more modern curvelinear form, as well as for his course design for the Hole In The Wall Golf Club in Naples, Florida.

 In 1960 Wilson did some work for the Metropolitan Golf Club in Melbourne, Australia.
 In 1960 land had been taken from the club's course for school development.
 Using adjoining land, Wilson designed a set of replacement holes that have now completely blended in with the original.
 Wilson and Joe Lee designed the 18-hole course for the private Lagunita Country Club in El Hatillo Municipality, Venezuela, a relatively prosperous part of Caracas.
 The course, part of a real estate development, opened in 1964.

 Wilson died in 1965 at the age of 61.
 Arnold Palmer purchased Bay Hill in 1976.
 The PGA of America moved PGA National Golf Club to a new location in 1981.
 Donald Trump purchased Doral in 2012.